mqunell/nextjs-template/README.md

 ## Additional setup instructions and usage notes

-### MongoDB
+### Postgres

-1. Set up the MongoDB Atlas project
+1. Set up the Supabase project
-   - Configure network access by allowing 0.0.0.0/0 if deploying to Vercel
-   - Configure database access user credentials _(this will be a different password than the account password!)_
-2. Create `.env.local` file with the URI string
+2. Create a `.env` file with the various config settings
    ```
-   MONGODB_URI=<Atlas URI>
+   POSTGRES_PASS=
+   POSTGRES_USER=
+   POSTGRES_HOST=
+   POSTGRES_PORT=
+   POSTGRES_DB=
    ```
+   > The port should be a number, but automatically becomes a string when stored as an environment variable.
+That's okay in this template because it gets casted to a number when used for the database connection.

 ### Deployment

 [Vercel](https://vercel.com/) is recommended for deploying Next.js applications.
-Simply follow the steps, which include connecting to a GitHub repository and entering environment variables (ex.
-MONGODB_URI), to host the app online.
+Simply follow the steps, which include connecting to a GitHub repository and entering environment variables, to host the app online.

 ### VS Code Plugins